 Market cap is also incorrectly known as what the company is really worth.
 The market cap formula is simply this:

-Market capitalization is about the price of a company.
+I want to be very clear about this: Market capitalization is about the price of a company.

-Price is what you pay for something, but value is what you get.
+Price is what you pay for something, but VALUE is what you get.

 Let’s say you go out and buy a new Maserati, we’ll say that the value of the car is $100,000.
 If I paid $200,000 dollars for the car, it doesn’t mean that it’s worth $200,000.
 That’s just what I paid for the car.
 I massively overpaid for it.

 Now, on the other hand, if I paid $50,000 for it, it also doesn’t mean that it’s worth $50,000.
 That’s just what I paid.

 What’s really important to understand about stock investing in the public market is that market cap is just what we pay.
 What we need to know, this is how it relates to Rule #1 Investing, is what the company is worth.
 What is the company’s value?

 If we see that the company is worth more than the market cap has it priced at, then we know that we’re essentially buying a $10 bill, for $5 bucks.